SolidBench/SolidBench.js/README.md

 Finally, **query** templates will be instantiated based on the generated data.
-This is done using [`sparql-query-parameter-instantiator.js`](https://github.com/rubensworks/sparql-query-parameter-instantiator.js) with the given query instantiation config (defaults to a config producing two query types).
+This is done using [`sparql-query-parameter-instantiator.js`](https://github.com/rubensworks/sparql-query-parameter-instantiator.js) with the given query instantiation config (defaults to a config instantiating [all LDBC SNB interactive queries](https://github.com/rubensworks/ldbc-snb-decentralized.js/tree/master/templates/queries)).

 ### 2. Serve